atyryshkina/algorithm-performance-analysis/howto2.md

 Incidently, the decision tree also offers a way to see which independent attributes have the greatest effect on the dependent attribute.
 The more often a decision tree uses an attibute to split a node, the larger it's implied effect on the dependent attribute.
 The scikit-learn Random Forest classes have an easy way of getting this information with the feature_importances_ class attribute.

-### Previous work on runtime prediction of programs
+### Background: Previous work on runtime prediction of programs

 [